 You will hear a lot of different things when it comes to military retirement.
-There will be those who will tell you, “You just kind of know when it’s time.”
+There will be those who will tell you, “You just know when it’s time.”
 Others will tell you to get out when it’s no longer fun.

 It is not an easy decision, nor is it a solo one.
 The active duty service member, of course, has the final say in whether they stay in for twenty, stick around until twenty-five, or hang on for thirty.
 As with active duty service, retirement also affects the entire family.
 Having your spouse on board with your decision will make the transition easier.